lombardpress/lombardpress.github.io/_posts/2016-06-12-DTS-modeling-proposal.md

 ## C.  Manifestations

 FRBR **Manifestations** should now exist at every level of the **Expression** hierarchy.
 They can be associated through predictable properties.
-Each **Expression** can take a *hasManifestation* and each **Manifestation** can take a *isManifestationOf* property.
+Each **Expression** can take a *hasManifestation* property and each **Manifestation** can take an *isManifestationOf* property.

 **Manifestations** now bring us closer to the familiar CTS **Version**, but these versions vary in type.
 A **Manifestation** could be a manuscript, an early modern printing, a modern critical edition, or even a born digital critical edition.

 It’s important to remember that even though a **Manifestation** is beginning to point to a physical or material representation of an **Expression**, it is nevertheless still an idea and not a physical object.
 We are referring here to the idea of the physical representation of an **Expression**.
-Thus when we talk about the 1512 printing of a given **Expression**, we are not talking about the item of the 1512 printing in the British Library or in the Harvard University Library.
+Thus when we talk about the 1512 printing of a given **Expression**, we are not talking about the **Item** of the 1512 printing in the British Library or in the Harvard University Library.

 This is easier to see in the case of printed books, but harder to see in the case of a manuscript, which by definition will have only one material instantiation (or FRBR **Item**).
 Nevertheless, the conceptual distinction is important.
-The **Manifestation** that has the *manifestationType* manuscript will have one and only one material instantiation, whereas the **Manifestation** that has *manifestationType* of a printed book will have several if not thousands of material instantiations.
+The **Manifestation** that has the *manifestationType* manuscript will have one and only one material instantiation, whereas the **Manifestation** that has the *manifestationType* of a printed book will have several, if not thousands, of material instantiations.

 Finally, we must also include a space here for born digital **Manifestations** of an **Expression**.
 The new practice of building born-digital critical editions of **Expressions** is a good example.
 This means that we have a **Manifestation** that corresponds to no physical material object.
 And it is of course tempting here associate this **Manifestation** with the actual digital file.
 But we must resist this temptation and continue to remember that the **Manifestation** is still an idea of how to materially represent (in this case, encode) a given **Expression**.
 It is the idea of a particular edition that may either have a material object or digital transcriptions standing as an instantiations of that idea.

 In concrete, a **Manifestation** should inherit the *structureType* of the **Expression** it *isManifestationOf*.
 Morever, a **Manifestation** should take on properties specific to a **Manifestation**.
 A **Manifestation** should have a *manifestationType* that indicates whether it is a manuscript, early printing, modern critical edition, or born digital critical edition.
 Other properties and constraints specific to each type of **Manifestation** could then be added.

 Finally, a **Manifestation** should also point to FRBR **Items**.
-For reasons to be explained below we divide these associations into two types, *hasMaterialObject* and *hasTranscription*
+For reasons to be explained below we divide these associations into two types, *hasMaterialObject* and *hasTranscription*.

-## D.  Items: Materials and Transcriptions
+## D.  Items: MaterialObjects and Transcriptions

-There seems to be something conceptually correct about identifying a digital transcription (by which I mean a semantically encoded text that can be serialized and distributed in multiple ways, and thus we do not yet mean the raw TEI file, or another other format) with a FRBR Item.
+There seems to be something conceptually correct about identifying a digital transcription (by which I mean a semantically encoded text that can be serialized and distributed in multiple ways, and thus we do not yet mean the raw TEI file, or another other format) with a FRBR **Item**.
 Just like an individual printed books, it aims to be an instantiation of a **Manifestation**.
 However, instead of instantiating that idea with ink on a page, it does it with electronic signals on a disk drive.

 Nevertheless, the digital transcription is also so different from the material instantiation that we felt it best to split the FRBR **Item** class into two subclasses: the **MaterialObject** and the **Transcription**.

-The MaterialObject should be a record that has the appropriate properties to locate and describe the material book in this or that particular library.
+The **MaterialObject** should be a record that has the appropriate properties to locate and describe the material book in this or that particular library.

 My focus here will be on the **Transcription** subclass.

-As mentioned above, the Transcription resource is not an actual digital file.
+As mentioned above, the **Transcription** resource is not an actual digital file.
 Rather it is a resource that contains properties that can direct a client to the raw text representing this transcription in various file formats, the most obvious being XML.
 The *hasXML* property should point directly to the raw TEI file, which when requested through a traditional HTTP request returns exactly that: a TEI file.

 Keep in mind that the the **Transcription** resource continues to inherit its hierarchical position from the **Expression** to which it is connected.
-It will never be the case then that separate source TEI XML files are produced for every **Expression** level.
+It will rarely be the case then that separate source TEI XML files are produced for every **Expression** level.
 Rather, a **Document** or file will exist corresponding to some level of the **Expression** hierarchy.
 I find that it generally makes the most sense to divide my **Documents** at the *structureItem level*.
-This mean that the raw XML for an **Transcription** corresponding to *structureCollection* level will actually be composed from several documents.
+This mean that the raw XML for a **Transcription** corresponding to *structureCollection* level will actually be composed from several documents.
 I expect that the *hasXML* property would point to a XML TEI document that is composed dynamically from the **Documents** required for its composition.
-Thus the *hasDocument* should should point to the XML **Documents** from which this **Transcriptions** raw XML TEI document was dynamically composed.
+Thus the *hasDocument* property should point to the XML **Documents** from which this **Transcription's** raw XML TEI document was dynamically composed.

 The same situation occurs for a *structureDivision* and *structureBlock*.
-The *hasXML* property should point to a raw XML file that is dynamically constructed from selecting a part of the **Document** in which the raw source XML contained.
-In this case, there should only be one *hasDocument* property and it should be point to the XML Document from which the raw XML for this **Transcription** was pulled and dynamically reconstructed.
+The *hasXML* property should point to a raw XML file that is dynamically constructed from selecting a part of the **Document** in which the raw source XML is contained.
+In this case, there should only be one *hasDocument* property and it should point to the XML **Document** from which the raw XML for this **Transcription** was pulled and dynamically reconstructed.

 The **Transcription** resource could also point to a number of other encoding serializations such as HTML or JSON or PlainText with parallel properties like *hasHTML*, *hasJSON*, or *hasPlainText*.